viky-ai/website/doc/topics/agent/index.md

 * **Completeness**: if your agent is to cover some ideas in texts, it must do so as extensively as possible.
 For example, if you want to do agent that is expressing numbers in English, it must handle as many numbers as possible (and all if possible).
 * **Consistency**: your agent's semantic solution must have a structure that coherently and consistently represent your thoughts about the texts it analyses.
-* **Independant from natural language**: as the semantic solution of your agent really represent an idea, it should be normal to have that idea expressed the same way for any language this agent is analizing.
+* **independent from natural language**: as the semantic solution of your agent really represent an idea, it should be normal to have that idea expressed the same way for any language this agent is analyzing.
 * **Multilingual**: as you are representing ideas taken from text, your agent should normally be multilingual.
 And, even if, at first, it is monolingual, it should not be too difficult to add another language to your agent to express the same idea.